Vatshayan/GITHUB-INTERNSHIP/README.md

 Interns will get Internship Certificate, Prize and Perks.

 Rs.
-3000-5000 Stipend will also be given to Interns after completion of Internships !
-(Indian Interns)
+10000 Stipend will also be given to Interns after completion of Internships !
+(Top 10 Indian Interns)

-$ 50 - $ 60 Stipend for International Interns.
+$ 200 Stipend for International Interns.
+(Top 3 Interns)

 2-6 Weeks Internship are going on as per your preferences.